evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/howto/logging-cookbook.rst

     def worker_process(config):
         """
         A number of these are spawned for the purpose of illustration.
-In practice, they could be a heterogeneous bunch of processes rather than ones which are identical to each other.
+In practice, they could be a heterogenous bunch of processes rather than ones which are identical to each other.

         This initialises logging according to the specified configuration,